-Please notify P&TS of any membership changes through our online portal to your vanpool by submitting a new vanpool application.
+Please notify Stanford Transportation of any membership changes through our online portal to your vanpool by submitting a new vanpool application.
 Failure to do so can result in penalties and/or in the loss of vanpool or Commute Club privileges for your members.

 We encourage each van to have additional members beyond the minimum of five eligible members required, if possible.
 We also strongly recommend creating a reserve fund to cover temporary periods of empty seat(s).